mk-fg/games/factorio/Will-o-the-Wisps_updated/FAQ.md

         Unregister entity or unit_number (as in entity.unit_number) from known UV-light sources.

         This does not need to be called for removed or destroyed entities, as they're "forgotten" by this mod automatically, only if you want for existing in-game entities to stop having this effect.
+        Exception can be use-cases where mod creates and destroys a lot of transient entities (e.g. every couple ticks), in which case calling this can help with in-time garbage collection of these (to "forget" about them quickly), but using emit_once() for such short-lived things might be an even better idea.
         &nbsp;

     - `emit_once(entity [, range [, effectiveness]])`